ibm-js/deliteful/docs/StarRating.md

 It is keyboard navigable: unless it is read only, its value can be edited using the arrow keys (see [User Interactions](#interactions)).

+#### Limitation when using Apple VoiceOver

+When a `deliteful/StarRating` widget is selected in Safari while VoiceOver is on:
+* The rating value is announced as a percentage instead as a number of stars ;
+*  VoiceOver announce that the widget value can be adjusted by swiping up or down, but this is not the case.
+To edit the widget value, you must double tap the widget and keep pressing.
+When VoiceOver announce that the widget is _editable_, you can adjust the value by moving left and right.

 ### Globalization

 `deliteful/StarRating` provide an internationalizable bundle that contains only one message, with the key `aria-valuetext`.